Python Binary File Guide: Practical Read, Parse, Write

 print(data)

-This method is useful for parsing file headers or processing files with structured data.
+This method is useful for parsing file headers and processing files with specific data structures.

-The tell() method returns the current file position (byte offset).
+Using the tell() method, you can obtain the current file position (byte offset).

 Example